wangtao0101/react-virtualized-transfer/README.md

 Example: https://wangtao0101.github.io/react-virtualized-transfer/

 ## Break Change
-use css.js and less.js to help import css or less ！！
+use css.js and less.js to help import css or less !! support es version !!

 ## Motivation
 We should handle more than 10 thousands of data, but the transfer component in antd is very slow when the number comes to 1000